rhicaro/fitnet/README.md

 ```

 ## Building
-To build FitNet, in two seperate tabs of your respective console inside of the api and client folder run the following command:
+To build FitNet, in two seperate tabs of your respective console inside of the api and client directory and run the following command:

 ```bash
 npm start